brandonlilly/scenic/readme.md

 ## Scenic

 A quick prototype of 3D Minecraft scenes rendered using WebGL.
-Each object can be selected (raycasting) and its' textures swapped out for alternatives.
+Each object can be selected (raycasting) and it's textures swapped out for alternatives.

 ![screenshot]